Facebook Pixel Code

 πŸ“Š β€œDebt settlement can reduce total debt by 20% to 50% on average, depending on the negotiation process.”
 Source

 These advantages make credit card debt settlement an attractive option for many.
-However, it's important to weigh these benefits against the potential downsides, such as impacts on your credit score and possible tax implications.
+However, it's important to weigh these benefits against the potential downsides, such as impacts to your credit score and possible tax implications.

 Cons of Credit Card Debt Settlement